AjayKMehta/setup-machine/NeovimNotes.md

 Wipe buffer                      | `BW`
 Delete buffer                    | `BD`

-These commands work on buffer for current node if it exists.
+These commands work on the buffer for the current node if it exists.

 </details>